bellmann-engineering/unity_guide/README.md

 2. Compile your test program, including both your test source file (`testfile.c`) and the Unity source file (`unity.c`), and specify the output executable name (e.g., `test`):

 `gcc -o test testfile.c Unity-master/src/unity.c -I Unity-master/src/`

+_Note:_ the folder `Unity-master` can be named different on your environment depending on how you got the repository.

 Run the compiled test program: